abusaeed2433/JavaInREADME/exceptionhandling/part1/README.md

         System.out.println(result);
     }
     ```
-- In above example, 3rd line inside method won't be executed because `2nd line break normal execution`, since integer can't be divided b zero(`0`),
+- In above example, 3rd line inside method won't be executed because `2nd line break normal execution`, since integer can't be divided by zero(`0`),
 - Above example can be written using `if-else`, but it will make code complex if there are many such condition,
 - Equivalence `if-else` code(See `firstTestBadSolution()` in `Test.java`):
     ```